-If there is no outage, users access virtual apps and desktops using ICA files.
+If there’s no outage, users access virtual apps and desktops using ICA files.
 Citrix Workspace generates a unique ICA file each time a user selects a virtual app or desktop icon.
 Each ICA file contains a Secure Ticket Authority (STA) ticket and a logon ticket that can be redeemed only once to gain authorized access to virtual resources.
 The tickets in each ICA file expire after about 90 seconds.
 After the ticket in an ICA file is used or expires, the user needs another ICA file from Citrix Workspace to access resources.
-When service continuity is not enabled, outages can prevent users from accessing resources if Citrix Workspace can’t generate an ICA file.
+When service continuity isn’t enabled, outages can prevent users from accessing resources if Citrix Workspace can’t generate an ICA file.

 Citrix Workspace generates ICA files when users launch virtual apps and desktops regardless of whether service continuity is enabled.
 When service continuity is enabled, Citrix Workspace also generates the unique set of files that make up a Workspace connection lease.
 Unlike ICA files, Workspace connection lease files are generated when the user signs into Citrix Workspace, not when the user launches the resource.
 When a user signs in to Citrix Workspace, connection lease files are generated for every resource published to that user.
 Workspace connection leases contain information that gives the user access to virtual resources.
-If an outage prevents a user from signing in to Citrix Workspace or accessing resources using an ICA file, the Workspace connection lease gives the user authorized access to the resource.
+If an outage prevents a user from signing in to Citrix Workspace or accessing resources using an ICA file, the connection lease provides authorized access to the resource.

 What makes it secure

 All sensitive information in the Workspace connection lease files is encrypted with the AES-256 cipher.
-Workspace connection leases are bound to a public/private key pair uniquely associated with the specific client device and cannot be used on a different device.
+Workspace connection leases are bound to a public/private key pair uniquely associated with the specific client device and can’t be used on a different device.
 A built-in cryptographic mechanism enforces use of the unique key pair on each device.

 Workspace connection leases are stored on the user device in AppData\Local\Citrix\SelfService\ConnectionLeases.